North East and Yorkshire Faculty for Advancing Practice Handbook

 North East & Yorkshire Programme List

-North East & Yorkshire Region Education Providers The following list is as up to date as possible as new programmes are being developed across the region, if you wish to discuss if other Advanced Practice programmes are eligible for funding please contact the Faculty on england.neyadvancedpractice@nhs.net.
+The following list is as up to date as possible as new programmes are being developed across the region.
+If you wish to discuss if others Advanced Practice programmes are eligible for funding please contact the Faculty on england.neyadvancedpractice@nhs.net.

 Education Provider